 Don’t expect dinner parties however.
 I think ferial eating goes best with potlucks or simple meals featuring hearty soups and stews.

 The change came for me in 1990.
-I spent the summer in Southern Ontario on a World Christian Leadership Development course sponsored by Student Mission Advance, an organization that ran Urbana style missions conferences out of Hamilton Ontario.
-During the second half of that summer I was living in a house in Scarborough with a small group of others connected with Arab World Ministries.
+I spent the summer in Southern Ontario on a World Christian Leadership Development course sponsored by Student Mission Advance.
+This organization ran Urbana style missions conferences out of Hamilton Ontario.
+The second part of that summer I lived in Scarborough with a group of people connected with Arab World Ministries.
 There were eight of us in the house and we all ate together.
-We needed someone to volunteer to do the cooking, and despite some original misgivings about having a man being the main cook, I ended up doing most of the cooking that summer.
+We needed someone to volunteer to do the cooking.
+Despite some original misgivings about having a man being the main cook, I did most of the cooking that summer.
 Having people to cook for made the experience far more enjoyable than it would have otherwise been.

 Since then, I have always enjoyed cooking and particularly the creating of dishes.
-I tend to be the sort of person who works off the top of his head rather than from a recipe book, or at the least will try and find some way to alter the recipe from the way it appears in the book.
-As the years go on, though, I find myself once again tending to stick to doing dishes that I can finish in one setting, or cook in one pot.
-With no one to cook for, food increasingly becomes a source of fuel more than anything else(of course, the other thing with having no one to cook for is that food can also increasingly become a form of and forum for self-indulgence).
+I like to work off the top of my head rather than using a recipe book.
+Even using a cookbook, I find some way to alter the recipe from the way it appears in the book.
+Over time, I am once again cooking dishes that to eat in one sitting, or cook in one pot.
+With no one to cook for, food increasingly becomes a source of fuel more than anything else.
+It is also, too often, a source of self-indulgence.

 Perhaps that will make a good Lenten resolution for me.
 Finding ways to keep the ferial during the season.